 Since I spend my summers near Minneapolis, I have become a part of a working group at my alma mater, the University of Minnesota, that is called the Religion and the Public University Collaborative (RPUC).
 Tomorrow we will discuss research by sociologist Nancy Ammerman that led to her important book, Sacred Stories, Spiritual Tribes.
-Often I’m delinquent at RPUC, if I can even manage to participate remotely, yet I am not entirely expelled.
-And it turns out that I read Ammerman’s book carefully and reviewed it when it came out—such that sharing the review with my compatriots seems logical.
+Although I’m often delinquent at RPUC, I am not entirely expelled.
+And it turns out that I reviewed this book when it came out, so that sharing the review with my compatriots seems logical.

-Unfortunately this is less straightforward than it may seem, in a way that might be interesting to a certain kind of academic geek that that I am.
+Unfortunately this is less straightforward than it may seem, in a way that could be passably interesting to a certain kind of academic geek that that I am.

-To begin there is the first draft I wrote— conceivably a “first thought, best thought” formulation to run with.
-I will return to that.
-But sadly my first/best was far longer than my word limits—the story of my life—such that a quite different published version reads as follows:
+To begin there was my (possibly?) “first thought, best thought” formulation.
+I will return to this possibility.
+But sadly that draft was far longer than my word limits—the story of my life—such that a very compressed version was eventually published as follows: